 From the time I devoured my first Nancy Drew book, I’ve been an avid mystery reader.
-In addition to sitting on the protagonist’s should as she solves crimes, I enjoy learning about different places and occupations: Sarah Graves’s Home Repair is Homicide Mysteries, Cleo Coyle’s Coffeehouse Mysteries, Elly Griffith’s Ruth Galloway forensic archeology mysteries, and Martin Walker’s Inspector Bruno, Chief of Police series.
+In addition to sitting on the protagonist’s shoulder as she solves crimes, I enjoy learning about different places and occupations: Sarah Graves’s Home Repair is Homicide Mysteries, Cleo Coyle’s Coffeehouse Mysteries, Elly Griffith’s Ruth Galloway forensic archeology mysteries, and Martin Walker’s Inspector Bruno, Chief of Police series.

 After graduating with a degree in English from Connecticut College, I held an astonishing variety of jobs as we moved around the country, finally earning an MBA at Kent State University.
 I landed in sales support and management for the custom decorating division of a national department store chain.